-Organic Clothing Materials – Cotton, Hemp, Silk and Soy
+Organic Clothing Materials – Cotton, Hemp, Silk, Soy and Bamboo

 Eco-Friendly Organic Clothes

 At Xylem Clothing, our dedication to sustainability, appreciation for beauty and commitment to durability lead us to source the finest organic and Eco-friendly fabrics available.
 Meticulously chosen for quality, purity and comfort, our fabrics embrace the body in natural beauty.
 Being both ecologically and socially responsible, all our fabrics are fair trade and sweatshop free.
 Safe for the earth and safe for your skin, each garment is hand colored in small batches using low impact dyes, and the vibrant colors stand the test of time with enduring beauty.
 Using the highest quality organic cotton, recycled soy fiber, hemp, tencel, silk and wool fabrics Xylem brings you quality Eco-conscious clothing rich in style and natural elegance.